 There are between 7 and 12 different species of honeybees in the world depending on whose classifications you prefer.
 The Western honeybee is the most common among them.
 Humans have managed to domesticate these bees over thousands of years of beekeeping.

 Lastly, within the 7 to 12 different recognized honeybee species, there are 44 subspecies.
 The smaller subspecies are certainly important for the purposes of scientific classification, but not so important to this discussion.
-We will be focusing our attention on the Western honeybee and its relationship to the natural world.
+I will be focusing my attention on the Western honeybee and its relationship to the natural world.

 With all of that out of the way, let us move on to the main topic at hand.
-Below are three different ways beekeeping helps the environment.
+Below are the three different ways in which beekeeping helps the environment.
 All of them are more important than most people know.

 1. Beekeeping Promotes Pollination